wooters/berp-trans/README.md

 The BeRP system was designed to be an automated consultant whose domain of knowledge was restaurants in the city of Berkeley.
-The system served as a testbed for several research projects, including robust feature extraction, connectionist phonetic likelihood estimation, automatic induction of multiple pronunciation lexicons, foreign accent detection and modeling, advanced language models, and lip-reading.
+The system served as a testbed for several research projects, including robust feature extraction, neural-net based phonetic likelihood estimation, automatic induction of multiple pronunciation lexicons, foreign accent detection and modeling, advanced language models, and lip-reading.